- Download our Moving to France Guide (PDF)

 Money in France

-Large numbers are written with full stops (.), and decimal places are denoted with a comma (,).
-For example, five million would be written 5.000.000, while 20 euros and ten cents would be written 20,10 EUR.
+EUR 500 notes are no longer issued, but some are in circulation.
+In France, full stops (.) are used as thousand separators, and decimal places are denoted with a comma (,).
+For example, five million would be written as 5.000.000, while 20 euros and ten cents would be written as EUR 20,10.

 Banking in France

-Local French banks pay no interest, but there is usually a small monthly charge for maintaining an account.
-Expats living in France can open either a resident or non-resident account (compte non-résident).
+Local French banks pay no interest but charge a small monthly account fee.
+While living in France, you can open either a resident or non-resident account.

-Joint accounts are an option for couples or those who prefer to manage their finances as a unit.
+- Joint accounts work well for couples or those who prefer managing finances together.

-Banking hours in the urban centres are generally from 8.30am or 9am until 4pm to 5.30pm, Monday to Friday.
-Banking hours in rural areas may differ.
+Banking hours in cities run from 8.30am or 9am until 4pm to 5.30pm, Monday to Friday, with rural branches often keeping shorter hours.

 Opening a bank account in France

-Proof of identity in the form of a passport or birth certificate
+- Proof of identity via passport or birth certificate

-Opening a resident’s bank account in France may require the following:
+Opening a resident bank account in France typically requires:

-Proof of earnings or status.
-This usually means a work contract, proof of earnings, or student card.
-If retired, expats may need to provide proof that they can sustain themselves in France.
+- Proof of earnings or status through a work contract, income verification, or student card.
+Retirees may need to show they can support themselves in France.

 Taxes in France